-- to identify, at the earliest opportunity, barriers to learning and enable participation for pupils with SEND. - to ensure all staff are aware of the principles of the SEND COP and the procedures for identifying, assessing, monitoring and reviewing the needs of pupils on the SEN list. - to ensure that every child experiences a differentiated curriculum, success in their learning and achieves to the highest possible standard. - to provide intervention programmes which meet individual needs and provide both challenge and success. - to involve pupils in planning and reviewing their learning experiences. - to empower children to become independent learners and communicators. - to encourage the contribution of all children according to the Christian values of the school. - to work in partnership with parents, involving them in planning and reviewing their child's additional support in school. - to provide a secure, safe and caring environment for all pupils in school including those with a SEND. - to work with the governing body to enable them to fulfill their statutory monitoring role with regard to the Policy for SEND. - to work closely with external support agencies, where appropriate, to support the needs of individual pupils. - to ensure that all staff have access to training and advice to support quality teaching and learning for all pupils.
+- to identify, at the earliest opportunity, any barriers to learning and enable participation for pupils with SEND. - to ensure all staff are aware of the principles of the SEND COP and the procedures for identifying, assessing, monitoring and reviewing the needs of pupils on the SEND list. - to ensure that every child experiences a differentiated curriculum, success in their learning and achieves to the highest possible standard. - to provide intervention programmes which meet individual needs and provide both challenge and success. - to involve pupils in planning and reviewing their learning experiences. - to empower children to become independent learners and communicators. - to encourage the contribution of all children according to the Christian values of the school. - to work in partnership with parents, involving them in planning and reviewing their child's additional support in school. - to provide a secure, safe and caring environment for all pupils in school, including those with a SEND.

+- to work with the governing body to enable them to fulfil their statutory monitoring role with regard to the Policy for SEND. - to work closely with external support agencies, where appropriate, to support the needs of individual pupils. - to ensure that all staff have access to training and advice to support quality teaching and learning for all pupils.

-Approximately 10-15 % are placed at SENS (SEN Support) or have existing EHC plans (Education, Health and Care Plans).
+Approximately 10-20 % of the children currently at St Mary's are placed at SENDS (SEND Support) or have existing Statements / EHC plans (Education, Health and Care Plans).
 This means that all teachers expect to have children with SEND in their classes.
-Types of SEND which we currently have in school (September 2016) include children with a diagnosis as well as those with learning profiles consistent with a diagnosis of:
+Types of SEND which we currently have in school (September 2018) include children with an existing diagnosis, as well as those with learning profiles consistent with a diagnosis of:

-- 1. Communication and interaction: autistic spectrum and language difficulties - 2.
-Cognition and learning: dyslexia, dyscalculia, learning difficulties, global delay. - 3.
-Social, emotional and mental health: ADHD, emotional difficulties. - 4.
-Physical and sensory: visual and hearing impairment.
+- Communication and interaction: autistic spectrum and language difficulties - Cognition and learning: dyslexia, dyscalculia, learning difficulties, global delay. - Social, emotional and mental health: ADHD, emotional difficulties. - Physical and sensory: visual and hearing impairment.